Citizen Therapists for Democracy is an association of psychotherapists with a mission to:

 How it Works

-- This is an annual membership
+- This is a lifetime membership

 - Application takes less than 5 minutes